cfech/aws-ai-practitioner/cheatsheet.md

 * **Amazon Textract** - Extract text/data from documents
 * **Amazon Transcribe** - Speech-to-text transcription
 * **Amazon Translate** - Neural machine language translation
+* **Amazon AI service cards** -  provide transparency about AWS AI services' intended use, limitations, and potential impacts

 ## Amazon Q
 * **Amazon Q Business** - AI assistant for business users
+  * guardrails support topic-specific controls to determine the web application environment's behavior when it encounters a mention of a blocked topic by an end-user
+  * chat responses can be generated using model knowledge and enterprise data, or enterprise data only
+  * runs on Amazon Bedrock
 * **Amazon Q Developer** - AI coding assistant in IDE
+  * Supports cat, conversation memory, code improvements and advice, code completion, toubleshooting and support
+    * helps you understand and manage your cloud infrastructure on AWS.
+With this capability, you can list and describe your AWS resources using natural language prompt
 * **Amazon Q Apps** - Build no-code AI apps
 * Exam Notes
   *  Uses RAG and LLMs to enhance tasks such as automating report generation, creating summaries, and analyzing large datasets
+*  **Amazon Q Connect** - the contact center service from AWS.
+Amazon Q helps customer service agents provide better customer service.
+Amazon Q in Connect uses real-time conversation with the customer along with relevant company content to automatically recommend what to say or what actions an agent should take to better assist customers.

 ---
 ## Management & Governance
 * **AWS CloudTrail** - Logs all account API activity
 * **Amazon CloudWatch** - Monitors resources and performance
 * **AWS Config** - Tracks resource configuration changes
+  * enables you to assess, audit, and evaluate the configurations of your AWS resources.
+It continuously monitors and records AWS resource configurations and allows automated compliance checking against desired configurations
 * **AWS Trusted Advisor** - Automated best practices checks
 * **AWS Well-Architected Tool** - Review architecture against best practices